 Progress through the grade will be awarded in increments for all staff on 1 April each year unless the employee is subject to performance management in accordance with the Authority's policy.
-In which case the incremental progression may be withheld for the duration of the application of the capability or performance management process.
-An increment that has been withheld for this reason may be paid once performance is deemed to have reached a satisfactory level and confirmed as part of the process.
+In which case the incremental progression may be withheld.

 The above rule is subject to the completion of 6 months satisfactory service within the grade by the employee.
-Employees with less than 6 months service as of 1st of April will not be receive an incremental progression.
+Employees with less than 6 months service as of 1st of April will not receive an incremental progression during that Financial year.